OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:67

-“You do not want to leave too, do you?”
+“You do not want to leave as well, do you?”
 Jesus asked the Twelve.

 ## John 6:68